Learning To Apologize

 In my opinion, this kind of apology could be done in the form of a note, sms, email, letter, phone call or by meeting face to face.
 As a golden rule, a phone call is more personal than the first options while meeting in person is the best way about it.

-What you say or write is important, but even more so is how you say it.
-Admit your guilt and don't give any excuses.
-Deep inside, we all know what's right and wrong – so let's be honest and sensitive in our approach.
+What you say or write is important, but even more so, how you say it.
+Admit your guilt and don't make any excuses.
+Deep inside, we all know what is right and wrong, so let's be honest and sensitive in our approach.

 No one has ever said and meant that it's easy to ask for forgiveness.
 It isn't and perhaps this is the price we pay to shake the whole thing off our shoulders.
 Feeling nervous and unsure about ourselves in the process, make us feel really alive.